GNN101: Visual Learning of Graph Neural Networks in Your Web Browser: Visualization Interface

+In the second hierarchical level of details (\ie, layer inputs and outputs), \name\ provides both a node-link view (\autoref{fig:interface}) and a matrix view (\autoref{fig:matrix-view}) for visualizing GNN's inner workings. \qw{Large-scale user studies have consistently shown that node-link and adjacency matrix representations offer complementary strengths for different graph analysis contexts~\cite{ren2019understanding, ghoniem2004comparison, okoe2015graphunit, ghoniem2005readability}.
+Node-link diagrams offer intuitive representation of network topology, and provide superior task accuracy and completion times for small to medium-sized graphs.
+In contrast, matrix representations excel when analyzing larger or denser graphs, avoiding the visual clutter that can compromise node-link readability, though they often present a steeper learning curve.
+Therefore, \name{} provides both views, enabling them to complement one another while easing the learning curve of adjacency matrix.}

-In the node-link view, the input graph and the intermediate layer outputs are visualized as node-link diagrams, as shown in \autoref{fig:interface}.B.
-This view not only offers an intuitive representation of the graph structure, but also illustrates the key concepts of a GNN model, \ie, updating the features of a graph layer by layer.
-Users can hover over a node to examine its feature at the corresponding layer.
+In the node-link view, the input graph and the intermediate layer outputs are visualized as node-link diagrams, as shown in \autoref{fig:interface}.B. \harry{This view offers an intuitive representation of the graph structure and illustrates the key concepts of a GNN model, \ie, updating node features layer by layer, which helps users connect abstract concepts with real datasets (\ref{goal:real_data}).} Users can hover over a node to examine its feature at the corresponding layer.
 Each feature is visualized as a heatmap, with the color of each rectangle indicating the dimension's value.
 At a certain layer, a node's feature is computed based on its feature and those of its neighboring nodes from the previous layer.
 Such connections between the selected node and relevant nodes from previous layers are also highlighted when hovering.

 In the matrix view, the input graph and the intermediate layer outputs are visualized as matrices, reflecting the exact format in which they are processed within a GNN model.
 The graph structure is visualized as an adjacency matrix, where each row and column represent a node, and each cell indicates whether the corresponding nodes are connected.
 Node features are visualized similarly to those in the node-link diagram (\ie, heatmaps), but are arranged horizontally to align with the corresponding rows in the adjacency matrix.
 Unlike the node-link view, where node features are displayed only upon hovering, the matrix view presents all node features for each layer simultaneously to offer a comprehensive overview (\ref{goal:integrate_diverse_computation}).
 Users can hover on a node feature to highlight its connections with the relevant node features from the previous layer, mirroring the interaction in the node-link view.